 Every week, you spend hours creating powerful and original content.

-After all, great content is the secret to blogging success, right?
+After all, once you learn how to start a blog, great content is the secret to blogging success, right?

 But you’re starting to wonder if the results really justify your time and effort.